brainflow-dev/brainflow/docs/SupportedBoards.rst

 .. code-block:: python

     params = BrainFlowInputParams()
+    # Use it only if you have an old device with fw version 2
+    # params.other_info = "fw:2"
     board = BoardShim(BoardIds.GANGLION_NATIVE_BOARD, params)

 To get Ganglion's MAC address or device name you can use: